-I was thinking how do I make my own sea fishing rigs, what do I need and how expensive is it?
+I was thinking how do I make and what do need to make my own sea fishing rigs, what do I need and how expensive is it?
 Well I was in no rush, I had a few pre made rigs for my next session or two.

 There are literally dozens of brands and rig types and I thought it’s more trouble than it’s worth.
 I tend to buy the same type of rigs for my sea fishing sessions, two hook flapper rigs or loops rigs.
 To this day I can’t see a difference, I suppose it just a brand thing?
 The 3 hook version of the flapper is sometimes referred to as a scratching rig, one hook and bait on the bottom, another just off the bottom and another higher up in the water course.
 Incidently these are good alround rigs, they can have two or three hooks and I swear by them.
 They are also most probably the easiest to make up at home.